 After the home inspection is complete, you should know and expect a few things.
 You should be aware of the condition of the house you wish to purchase.
 Make a list of all the positives and negatives, such as any repairs needed, inadequacies, and unsafe conditions.

-After a proper home inspection is complete, expect to receive a clearly written and detailed inspection report.
-The report should note any defects that the home inspector found and any repairs that may be needed.
-They should give you a realistic cost for repair and the level of urgency for each issue.
+After it is complete, expect to receive a clearly written and detailed inspection report.
+The report should note any defects that the inspector found and any repairs that may be needed.
+They should give you a realistic cost for repair and the level 8 of urgency for each issue.
 It should answer any questions or concerns you may have with the house.